Re-Envisioning Command and Control: Re-envisioning C2

 \section{Re-envisioning C2}

-Recent breakthroughs in interactive machine learning (ML) and hybrid human-machine intelligence have demonstrated that humans and AI working together can outperform either humans or AI alone in a range of domains~\cite{thompson2010clive, csomay2022learning, tucker2021preference,wang2016deep, openai2022introducing}.
+Recent breakthroughs in interactive machine learning (ML) and hybrid human-machine intelligence indicate the potential for humans and AI to work together to leverage their respective strengths~\cite{case2018become, scharre2016centaur, zhang2019leveraging}.
 There is, however, no one-size-fits-all approach to human-machine integration.
 Metcalfe, Perelman et al.~\cite{metcalfe2021systemic} introduce a landscape of human-AI partnership, which posits that the nature of human-AI interaction depends on task complexity, decision timescales, and information certainty.
 While some simpler sub-tasks or functions may best be solved by technologies alone, many of the fundamental tasks that underlie effective future C2 fall within the complex landscape requiring effective human-machine partnership.
 Furthermore, over time, more and more sub-tasks and functions are expected to be solved via technology, which in turn will shift the nature of the interactions on the complex landscape.
 These factors make it difficult or even inappropriate to specify a type of future C2 human-machine partnership.
 To overcome this challenge, we take a multi-pronged approach.
 Below, we discuss how future C2 systems can potentially impact three specific aspects affecting the future C2 operations process.
 We augment each of these discussions with a future Soldier ``account'' aimed at inspiring imagination.
-Finally, we augment this discussion with two companion papers also submitted to ICMCIS 2024.
-The first is a research paper describing a large language model-driven COA generation capability (see Goecks and Waytowich) that illustrates the near-term capability at the heart of the examples herein, and the second outlines a broad research program illustrating the types of science and technology that potentially will enable the discussed technologies herein (see Madison, Novoseller, Goecks, et al.).
+Finally, we augment this discussion with two companion papers~\cite{madison2024scalable,goecks2024coagpt}.
+The first is a research paper describing a large language model-driven course of action (COA) generation capability (see Goecks and Waytowich~\cite{goecks2024coagpt}) that illustrates the near-term capability at the heart of the examples herein, and the second outlines a broad research program illustrating the types of science and technology that potentially will enable the discussed technologies herein (see Madison, Novoseller, Goecks, et al.~\cite{madison2024scalable}).